nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Find Staff in Project
 #### Implementation

-The find staff feature is facilitated by `FindStaffCommand`.
+The find staff feature is facilitated by the `FindStaffCommand`.
 It extends the `Command` class with functionality to find a `Staff` within the current active `Project`, that is, the current `Project` whose `StaffList` is being displayed onto the Staff Panel.
 This functionality is provided by the `findstaff` command.